gchure/phd/src/chapter_02/section_06_discussion.md

-within the MWC model and experimentally measured how mutations alter the induction profiles of transcription factors @daber2011a. @vilar2013 analyzed a variety of interactions in inducible *lac*-based systems including the effects of oligomerization and DNA folding on transcription factor induction .
+within the MWC model and experimentally measured how mutations alter the induction profiles of transcription factors @daber2011a. @vilar2013 analyzed a variety of interactions in inducible *lac*-based systems including the effects of oligomerization and DNA folding on transcription factor induction.
 Other work has attempted to use the *lac* system to reconcile *in vitro* and *in vivo* measurements [@tungtur2011].

-Although this body of work has done much to improve our understanding of allosteric transcription factors, there have been few attempts to explicitly connect quantitative models to experiments.
+&nbsp;&nbsp;&nbsp;&nbsp;Although this body of work has done much to improve our understanding of allosteric transcription factors, there have been few attempts to explicitly connect quantitative models to experiments.
 Here, we generate a predictive model of allosteric transcriptional regulation and then test the model